FormerUser

 Anyone have any idea how small of a hole needs to be drilled to install the factory flares(like the ones used on the CE or the south african hummers)?

-The OEM ones are quite a bit different then the E&G Classics.
-They are closer to the Bushwackers but they are still different.
-The nice thing about the OEM flares, is they don't hang down in the rear like the E&G Classic (were you had to trim for clearance).
-They mount flush with the bottom of the existing fender.or as we say here bout just enough, in fractions of an inch.
-Mostly you use the existing holes that they buttons snap in.
+or as we say here bout just enough, in fractions of an inch.
+Mostly you use the existing holes that the buttons snap in.
 The holes I drilled were about 3/16 or less and I ran SS screws in the places that needed them.

 Hi Skippy!